 Once you have configured the settings, all issues within Xrev Transmit are quick and easy.
-It's just a matter of following through the step by step wizard to have Xrev Transmit generate all the files you want, (transmittal functionality to be restored soon).
+It's just a matter of following through the step by step wizard to have Xrev Transmit generate all the files you want.
+You can then choose to Publish the files to Aconex or generate a Transmittal document to send with the drawings.

-1. The first step is to Select section.
+1. The first step is Select.
 Simply select the sheets you want to issue using the check boxes at the left or choose to select the "Revit Model" for issue using the option at the top.
-You can select all using the pull down or select based on saved Sheet Sets already created within Revit.
+You can select all using the pull down or select based on saved Sheet Sets already created within Revit or use Shift & Right Click to select multiples simultaneously.
 It is also possible to rearrange columns, filter based on rules, add/remove columns etc, but we'll just select the sheets in this case and choose Next.

-You are now on the Formats section.
+2. You are now on the Formats tab.
 You can select different Profiles in order to select from different groups of format settings using the Profile drop down menu at the top.
-Use the tick boxes to select the formats you want to issue.
+Use the tick boxes to select the formats you want to generate.
 If you wish to issue hard copies ensure you set how many copies you require for each Hard Copy format and then select Next.
+There are no limitations on how many formats you can tick.

-3. You are now on the Information Section.
-Essentially you are filling out information now that is only relevant to the Naming Conventions and output locations if you have used these fields.
-Ensure you have entered an "Issue Name" if you are using this in your Naming Conventions.
+3. You are now on the Information tab.
+Essentially you are filling out information now that is only relevant to the Naming Rules and output locations if you have used these fields.
+Ensure you have entered an "Issue Name" if you are using this in your Naming Rules.
 Click Next once all information is correct.

-4. You are now on the Ready to Issue Section.
+4. You are now on the Ready to Issue tab.
 This page is simply a step to check whether you are ready to have Xrev Transmit begin to generate your files.
 If you are, then simply click Issue to being Issuing.

-5. You are now on the In Progress Section.
-Unlike Revit this window is always responsive when issuing.
-By clicking Close you can cancel the entire issue at any time.
+5. You are now on the In Progress tab.
+Unlike Revit, this window is always responsive when generating files.
+By clicking Cancel you can cancel the entire issue at any time.
 If for any reason any particular tasks fail (maybe because the network dropped out) you can select the Repeat button to have the failed tasks attempted again - you can repeat all or just the failed tasks.
-We have optimised Xrev Transmit so it will send the Hard Copy prints first so whilst the Printer is spooling those Xrev Transmit can generate the digital files reducing the overall time until all tasks are complete.
+We have optimised Xrev Transmit so it will send the Hard Copy prints first so whilst the Printer is spooling, Xrev Transmit can generate the digital files reducing the overall time until all tasks are complete.